 Originally from the UK, I am a Kiwi citizen and North Shore resident of 22 years; married to Charles, an anaesthetist, for 32 years.
 I have a BSc(Hons) degree and work part-time.
-I have been an active WGHS parent since 2008 with two daughters graduating from WGHS and, with the youngest in Year 11, I will continue to have a vested interest in the success of the school, and its students, for some time.
+I have been an active WGHS parent since 2008 with two daughters graduating from WGHS and, with the youngest in Year 12, I will continue to have a vested interest in the success of the school, and its students.

 The Board annually reviews curriculum areas and tracks student progress.
 We have supported increased leadership capacity for students at each year level; a Scholars Society and Smart Swans tutoring; improved school attendance and strengthened student mentoring to achieve best outcomes.
 Staff Recognition Awards and Leadership Programmes promote the very best teaching practice and staff leadership.
 Development of facilities continues and, with my background in property and planning, I look forward to the realisation of the much needed Events Centre.

 I feel privileged to have been given the opportunity to join the WGHS Board of Trustees – a responsibility I take seriously.
 As a parent I believe one of the best gifts we can give our children is a great education and I appreciate the chance to contribute towards that.

 I was born and raised in New Zealand and have lived in Kumeu with my partner Grant and my two daughters, Danielle and Georgia for the past 17 years.
 I have a Bachelor of Management Studies (Hons) from the University of Waikato, am a member of the Institute of Chartered Accountants of New Zealand and a member of the New Zealand Institute of Directors.